jpegleg/project-bobcat/README.md

 The OS installation is described here:
 ```
-FreeBSD (13.2) - following the installer and add a new user, enabling all of the security options (MAC) for that user to restrict it
+FreeBSD (13.2) - following the installer and add powerd, ntpd, a new user crab, enabling all of the hardening options and MAC for that user to restrict crab
-OpenBSD (7.4) - default installer options (-games for sets, no gui)
+OpenBSD (7.4) - default installer options (exclude the games sets, no gui)
 ```

 The scripts ending with "packages.sh" are adding vim and a few packages without adding a compiler.